anz-cell/advice/YOU HAVE TO README.md

 Sync the changes by clicking Sync Changes.

-Finally, go to Render.com and deploy your latest changes by selecting the project and choosing the Deploy your Latest commit option from the Manual Deploy dropdown and then click the logs option to see the progress and errors.
+Finally, go to Render.com and deploy your latest changes by selecting the project and choosing the Deploy your Latest commit option from the Manual Deploy dropdown and then click the logs option on the left sidebar to see the progress and errors.